Dorking: Dorking in the World Wars

 Empty houses in the town also provided billets for soldiers during World War II and over 3000 school children were evacuated to the Dorking area in September 1939.
 A local refugee committee (led by Vaughan Williams and the novelist E. M. Forster) was established to find accommodation for refugees fleeing Nazi persecution and also to support long-resident German and Czech nationals in applications to Home Office tribunals to remain at liberty in the UK.
+Also in September 1939, the recently closed Deepdene Hotel, formerly Deepdene House, was acquired by the Southern Railway for its wartime headquarters.
+The switchboard and control room being installed in the caves below the building.
+It remained in railway possession until 1969.

 At the start of the war, the fortified GHQ Line B was constructed directly to the north of Dorking.
 This defensive line ran along the North Downs from Farnham via Guildford, before following the River Mole to Horley.
 The banks of the Mole were fortified with anti-tank obstacles, pillboxes and gun emplacements and an anti-tank ditch was dug from west to east across Bradley Farm (now Denbies Wine Estate).
 The town itself was a Class "A" nodal point and from August 1940 the 3rd Canadian Infantry Brigade (part of the VII Corps) was assigned to its defence.
 Pippbrook House (the then offices of the Dorking UDC) became a mobilisation centre and housed an ARP post as well as the local branch of the Women's Voluntary Service.

 Over the course of the war, 77 high-explosive bombs and 60 incendiaries were dropped by the Luftwaffe, however only one incident (in October 1940) resulted in fatalities in the town.

 After the war, at least two Covenanter tanks were buried at Bradley Farm.
 The first was excavated and restored in 1977 and is now on display at The Tank Museum at Bovington in Dorset.
 A second was excavated in 2017 for the archaeology programme WW2 Treasure Hunters, presented by the musician Suggs on the TV channel HISTORY.
 The tank was displayed at the vineyard for six months, before being removed for restoration.